-Impact Fee service areas are those areas in the County for which unique fees are calculated.
-The County assesses and expends the fees collected within a service area.
+Impact Fee service areas are those areas in the County for which unique impact fees are calculated.
+The County assesses and expends the impact fees collected within a service area.
 Funds that are collected in one service area, for example, cannot be spent on projects in another service area.
 The County has been divided into Impact Fee service areas for two primary reasons:

-- So that the fees charged are specifically and uniquely attributable to the traffic impact of the new development being assessed the fee. - To ensure that each fee payer receives a direct and material benefit from the fees paid.
+- So that the impact fees assessed are specifically and uniquely attributable to the traffic impact of the new development being assessed the fee. - To ensure that each fee payer receives a direct and material benefit from the impact fees paid.